Three Fantasiestücke, Op. 111: Title

-The title was inspired by the collection of letters and writings about music published in 1814–1815, Fantasiestücke in Callots Manier by E. T. A. Hoffmann, one of Schumann's favourite authors.
+The title was inspired by the collection of letters and writings about music published in 1814–1815, Fantasy Pieces in Callot's Manner by E. T. A. Hoffmann, one of Schumann's favourite authors.
 The composer greatly appreciated the 17th-century engraver's sense of fantasy.

 Composition

 Schumann composed the Op.
 111 in 1851, a few months after his appointment as Generalmusikdirektor of the Düsseldorf Orchestra.
 In September, Clara Schumann wrote in her diary: "Robert has composed three piano pieces of a grave and passionate character which I like very much."

 Inspiration

 In these three pieces, Schumann recaptures the "passionate tone that was characteristic of the Fantasiestücke, Op.
 12, composed fourteen years earlier in 1837.

 They reveal "the composer's ardour, impetuosity and inner youth, followed by a contemplative and peaceful atmosphere".
 He is said to have written them as a tribute to Beethoven's Opus 111, the Piano Sonata No. 32, because of his predilection for this work.